-High-resolution HIV-1 m 6 A epitranscriptome reveals splicing-dependent methylation clusters and unique 2-LTR transcript modifications
+High-resolution HIV-1 m 6 A epitranscriptome reveals isoform-dependent methylation clusters and unique 2-LTR transcript modifications

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The N 6 -methyladenosine (m 6 A) modification of HIV-1 RNAs plays an essential role in regulating viral infection.
-This modification has been widely studied but the number and precise positions of the m 6 A sites remain unclear due to the lack of precision of detection methods.
-We used the latest Nanopore chemistry and direct m 6 A base-calling option to identify 18 m 6 As, 14 of which were located at the 3’ end of the genome, the other four being located in central regions.
+The N 6 -methyladenosine (m 6 A) modification of HIV-1 has been widely studied but the number and precise positions of the m 6 A sites remain unclear due to the lack of precision of detection methods.
+Using the latest Nanopore chemistry and direct m 6 A base-calling, we identified 18 m 6 A: 14 at the 3’ end and 4 in central regions of the genome.
 Our data reveal differential methylation of these positions between splicing isoforms.
-Eleven of these sites are clustered in two short segments (197 nt and 43 nt) with peak-shaped methylation profiles.
-Single-molecule analysis revealed that a very small number of transcripts were unmethylated in both clusters (≤ 1.5% of spliced transcripts and ≤ 5.4% of unspliced viral RNA).
-We also identified a ∼732 nt RNA species resulting from the transcription of non-integrated viral DNA circles closed by two long terminal repeats (2-LTR circles).
+Eleven of these sites are clustered in two short segments with peak-shaped methylation profiles.
+Single-molecule analysis revealed that a very small number of transcripts were unmethylated in both clusters.
+We also identified a ∼732 nt RNA species resulting from the transcription of non-integrated viral DNA circles closed by two long terminal repeats.
 These transcripts started in the first LTR, terminated at the polyA site of the second LTR and harbored six m 6 A sites.
 Five of these sites were present in other transcripts and, remarkably, had the highest methylation rates.
 The sixth site was methylated only in this transcript, suggesting a role for this RNA in HIV-1 infection.
 These findings reveal a new landscape of HIV m 6 A transcriptome modifications and pave the way for studies deciphering their role in the viral life cycle.